automl/SMAC3/docs/index.md

 SMAC3 is written in Python3 and continuously tested with Python 3.8, 3.9, and 3.10.
 Its Random Forest is written in C++.
 In the following, SMAC is representatively mentioned for SMAC3.

+## Ecosystem
+SMAC3 integrates with several tools in the AutoML ecosystem:

+### DeepCAVE
+[DeepCAVE](https://github.com/automl/DeepCAVE) is a visualisation tool for optimization that provides interactive plotting and analysis of SMAC runs.
+Allows to efficiently generate insights for AutoML problems and brings the human back in the loop and has Interactive GUI

+### CARPS
+[CARPS](https://github.com/carps-ai/carps) (Configuration And Running Parallel Systems) enables easy parallelization and configuration of algorithms, with native SMAC3 support.
+framework for benchmarking N optimization methods on M benchmarks lightweight interface between optimizer and benchmark many included HPO tasks from different task types BB, MF, MO, MOMF

+### HyperSweeper
+[HyperSweeper](https://github.com/automl/HyperSweeper) provides efficient hyperparameter optimization for large models, leveraging SMAC's capabilities.
+for expensive objective functions, works on a cluster (slurm, joblib, ray), and evaluates functions as separate jobs

+### Optuna Integration
+SMAC3 is available as a sampler in [Optuna](https://optuna.org/), allowing you to use SMAC's optimization strategies within Optuna's framework.

 ## Features

 * Open source + active maintenance